 There are a few ways to prevent this type of problem from happening, including the following:

-2. Make sure that you are using the exact wage determination for the work being done.
-This can be tricky, because there can be multiple rates published for variations on a work classification.
-For example, using low voltage electrical wage determinations cost an electrical subcontractor $94 K because the workers did more than low-voltage work.
+Make sure that you are using the exact wage determination for the work being done.
+This can be tricky because there can be multiple rates published for variations on a work classification.
+For example, using low-voltage electrical wage determinations costs an electrical subcontractor $94 K because the workers did more than low-voltage work.

 Last but not least, make sure that you keep adequate records.
-Not only are you required to maintain certain records, it can help document your efforts to comply with all laws and may come in handy if you end up facing an audit or investigation.
+Not only are you required to maintain certain records, but maintaining records can help document your efforts to comply with all laws.
+This may come in handy if you end up facing an audit or investigation.

 Understanding wage determinations